 - Highly-desired materials include diaries, journals, and correspondence of environmental preservation, historic preservation, and environmental justice activists; records of environmental justice organizations; ephemera recording New Orleans-area environmental activism; records of student organizations devoted to climate change activism and environmental protection.

-While TUSC’s Hogan Jazz Archive is internationally-renowned, TUSC’s performing arts holdings also encompass theatre, opera, and classical music.
-Collections represent music figures including Paul Barbarin, Al Hirt, Robert Palmer, and Allison Miner; music educators such as Leon Maxwell, Henry P. Wehrmann, Louis Panzeri, Walter Jenkins, and Virginia Kock; composers Eugène Chassaignac and Giuseppe Ferrata; the records of performing arts organizations such as the New Orleans Friends of Music, the Musica da Camera, and the records of the American Federation of Musicians Local 174-496; architectural plans and photographic documentation of theaters in New Orleans; and extensive performing arts ephemera (programs, broadsides) from the 1830s to the present.
+While TUSC’s Hogan Archive of New Orleans Music and New Orleans Jazz is internationally-renowned, TUSC’s performing arts holdings also encompass theatre, opera, and classical music.
+Collections represent music figures including Paul Barbarin, Al Hirt, Allison Miner, and Louis Prima; music educators such as Leon Maxwell, Henry P. Wehrmann, Louis Panzeri, Walter Jenkins, and Virginia Kock; composers Eugène Chassaignac and Giuseppe Ferrata; the records of performing arts organizations such as the New Orleans Friends of Music, the Musica da Camera, and the records of the American Federation of Musicians Local 174-496; architectural plans and photographic documentation of theaters in New Orleans; and extensive performing arts ephemera (programs, broadsides) from the 1830s to the present.

-- TUSC intends to expand collecting areas to better document additional related styles of Black American Music, including ragtime, gospel, blues, rhythm and blues, and Creole songs; New Orleans music and music artists of the late 20th century; contemporary jazz artists and events of New Orleans from the 1960s, 1970s, 1980s, and 1990s; the music, music making, and musical cultures of people of color, including but not limited to African Americans and Latin Americans; female and female-identified artists; music clubs, lounges, and venues; underground, alternative, and counter-cultural theaters; and activist theater events.
+- TUSC intends to expand collecting areas to better document additional related styles of Black American Music, including ragtime, gospel, blues, rhythm and blues, and Creole songs; New Orleans music and music artists of the late 20th century; contemporary jazz artists and events of New Orleans from the 1960s, 1970s, 1980s, and 1990s; brass bands; New Orleans Black Masking Indians and Mardi Gras Indians; the music, music making, and musical cultures of people of color, including but not limited to African Americans and Latin Americans; female and female-identified artists; music clubs, lounges, and venues; underground, alternative, and counter-cultural theaters; and activist theater events.

 - Highly-desired materials include diaries, journals, and correspondence of performers, composers, and producers; business records for local media and performing outlets; theater programs and other performance ephemera; photographs and architectural plans of early movie theaters, opera houses, and other performance spaces; ephemera and photographs from local concerts and events; and Tulane University records of campus performing arts organizations.